Bombay Scottish School, Powai: School flag and motto

 The school flag features the white cross of St. Andrew against a blue band.
 St. Andrew is the patron saint of Scotland.
 It bears the 'Crux decussata'.
 The flag is flown during ceremonial occasions like the school's Sports Day.
 The school's motto is "Perseverantia et Fide in Deo (Latin)" which means perseverance and faith in God.

 Curriculum

 The Bombay Scottish School follows the syllabus of the Indian Certificate of Secondary Education (ICSE) since 20 September 2000.
 English is the medium of instruction.
 Hindi is taught as a second language and Marathi is taught as a third language.
 Tests are conducted periodically and examinations are held at the end of every school term.

 Culture

 Bombay Scottish is a cosmopolitan school.
 Although the majority of the pupils are Hindu by religion, the school attempts to impart Christian values.
 The Christmas Concert is celebrated every December and a sports meet and a farewell party for students who are passing out of the institution are held.

 Management

 The school is managed by the Committee of Management, the Board of Trustees for the Bombay Scottish Orphanage Society.
-The Principal of this school is Jane Kotian, who manages the general administration.
-The Senior Academic Coordinator, Ms Esther Selvaraj manages the academics and co-curricular activities of the school.
-There are Academic coordinators at the Junior School, Middle School and High School levels.
+The principal of the school is Jane Kotian, who manages the general administration.